UMMS-Biocore/bootcamp/session4/session4.md

 ```
 /share/data/umw_biocore/genome_data/mousetest/mm10/gz
 ```
-7. and click the magnifying glass icon.
+7. and **click the magnifying glass button**.
 The box below should populate with files like so:

 <img src="rnaseq_images/addfiles1.png" width="99%">